THE SOUTHERN ASSOCIATION FOR VASCULAR SURGERY

 The Secretary-Treasurer shall be bonded by the Association for the faithful performance of this trust.
 The amount of said bond shall be determined by the Executive Council.

 Section 4.
 Recorder.
 The Recorder shall be a member of the Executive Council.
 He/she shall receive all manuscripts of presentations to be presented to the Society at the Annual Meeting.
 The Recorder and the Program Committee will evaluate all submitted manuscripts for their merit for possible publication.
+The Recorder will also organize and administer other educational activity as designated, such as Mock Orals.

 Section 1.
 Standing Committees.
-Standing Committees appointed by the President-Elect shall consist of three members each who may or may not be members of the Executive Council.
+Standing Committees appointed by the President-Elect shall consist of at least three members each who may or may not be members of the Executive Council.
 Members of the Standing Committees shall be appointed by the President-Elect to serve staggered terms of three years with one member being appointed each year.
 The most senior members of each standing committee shall be the Chairman of that Committee.
 An annual report shall be submitted by each Committee to the Executive Council in writing and shall become part of the minutes of said Executive Council meeting.
 A summary of their findings shall be included in the Executive Councilís report at the Annual Meeting of the Association.

-(c) Budget and Finance Committee.
+- Budget and Finance Committee.
 It shall be the duty of this Committee to review the yearly budget for operation of the Association and to propose the amount of the annual membership dues and initiation fees commensurate with the requirements of the Association for the ensuing year.

 Section 1.
 Exempt Members.
 Honorary and retired members are exempt from annual dues.